Suitceyes-Project/Semantics/README.md

 Additional requirements that will have to be intalled or have an account created, are also listed.

 Ably framework: A a pub/sub messaging broker for web and mobile apps.
 Account is required.
 GraphDB repo: GraphDB is an enterprise ready Semantic Graph Database, compliant with W3C Standards.
-Further instructions on how to install GraphDB can be found in the requirements.txt.
+Further instructions on how to install GraphDB can be found in instructionsGrabhDBSuitceyes.docx.

 # Contact
 For further details and for access to the developed models, please contact Vasileios Kassiano (vaskass@iti.gr).